-The FreeStyle Libre 14 day sensor is worn on the back of the upper arm and tracks glucose levels for up to 14 days.
-Each scan of the sensor with either a reader or a smartphone* provides a current glucose reading, a trend arrow, and an eight-hour history.
+The FreeStyle Libre 14 day sensor is worn on the back of the upper arm and tracks blood glucose levels for up to 14 days.
+Each scan of the sensor with either a reader or a smartphone* provides a current blood glucose reading, a trend arrow and an eight-hour history.
 The trend arrow can show if the glucose levels are steady, going up or going down, and at what rate the levels are changing.
-This allows the user to see the impact that exercise, food, medications, and other factors such as stress have on glucose levels in real time.
+This allows the user to see the impact that exercise, food, medications and other factors such as stress have on blood glucose levels in real time.

-The FreeStyle Libre 14 day system provides additional support in letting you know about hypoglycemia or impending hypoglycemia by displaying a ”Low Glucose” or “Glucose Going Low” message when the sensor is scanned and glucose is lower than 70 mg/dL or projected to be lower than 70 mg/dL within 15 minutes.
+The FreeStyle Libre 14 day system provides additional support in letting you know about hypoglycemia or impending hypoglycemia by displaying a ”Low Glucose” or “Glucose Going Low” message when the sensor is scanned and glucose is lower than 3.9 mmol/L70 mg/dL or projected to be lower than 3.9 mmol/L70 mg/dL within 15 minutes.
 The system also provides support in identifying patterns of hypoglycemia.
-The ‘low glucose events’ view shows the total number of low glucose events for a given time period and what time of day they occurred.
+The ‘low glucose events’ view shows the total number of low blood glucose events for a given time period and what time of day they occurred.

-According to a study, patients with type 2 diabetes taking multiple daily insulin injections and using the FreeStyle Libre 14 day system reduced their time in hypoglycemia by 43% overall, and 54% percent at night.
-4 Patients with type 2 also experienced 28% fewer episodes of hypoglycemia4 and were also able to sustain reductions over a six-month period.
-4,5 Additionally, more frequent scanning was associated with less time in hypoglycemia, better time-in-range, and better glucose management.
+According to a study, patients with type 2 diabetes taking multiple daily insulin injections and using the FreeStyle Libre 14 day system reduced their time in hypoglycemia by 43 percent overall, and 54 percent percent at night.
+4 Patients with type 2 also experienced 28 percent fewer episodes of hypoglycemia4 and were also able to sustain reductions over a six-month period.
+4,5 Additionally, more frequent scanning was associated with less time in hypoglycemia, better time-in-range and better glucose management.
 6

 Insights into hypoglycemia patterns over time can empower CGM users and their healthcare providers to make changes in medication or lifestyle to achieve better diabetes management.
 To learn more about the benefits of the FreeStyle Libre 14 day system, click here.